DannyHwangCA/Javascript-Playground-Intro-Site/README.md

 Skills used: Ruby on Rails (backend & asset pipline), Javascript, CSS, HTML5 canvas.

-The animation was done using javascript intervals set to 20 seconds.
+The animation was done using javascript intervals set to refresh the canvas every 20 seconds.

 Various components were created to be objects on the HTML 5 canvas and I also used various functions to script out the behaviors of each component.

 The boxes link to my different sites (Personal Site, linkedin, Github) when touched by the "ball" character.